Robotics for Kids involves understanding the components of a robot, the functioning of a robot, and the building and programming of a robot.

-Robotics is the branch of study that deals with robot design, construction, operation, and application.
-It is to create an intelligent machine that will sense its environment, process it, make a decision by itself, and react to its environment without manual intervention.
-It combines science, engineering, and technology to create machines better known as robots.
-These robots, replicate human actions by assisting humans.
+These robots can perform tasks that assist humans.
+Robotics is the branch of study that deals with the design, construction, operation, and application of Robots.
+Robotics is applied to create intelligent machines that can sense their environment, process it, and make a decision without manual intervention.

-- Space Science and Technology Sector: Space Science and Tech uses robotics in various applications.
+Space Science and Technology Sector: Space Science and Tech use robotics in various applications.
 From industrial robots to sending robotic humans to space, space robots, navigators, etc. the industry uses robotics.

 Recent reports forecast the robotic sector to Cross USD 214.68 billion by 2030.
 According to the reports, the availability of cost-effective and energy-efficient robots will boost the robotics market growth.
 A large contribution to this growth will come from the professional services robots used to perform tasks such as cleaning, delivering, and even transporting.

-Now, let’s understand what is Robotics for Kids and how can kids start to learn robotics.
+Now, let’s understand what robotics is for kids and how kids can start learning robotics.

-Learning robotics for kids can helps to understand deeper STEM concepts.
+Learning robotics can help kids to understand deeper STEM concepts.
 Educational programs around the world are now focused on developing courses for students in the interdisciplinary subjects of STEM.
 This is so students can enter the fields of science, technology, engineering, and mathematics.
-A good Robotics for kids program can make learning fun and interactive, helping students apply scientific theories to real-world experiences.
+A good Robotics for Kids program can make learning fun and interactive, helping students apply scientific theories to real-world experiences.

 Motor skills are the ability to perform specific movements of the body’s muscles to do a certain task.
 The goal of motor skills is to reduce the energy consumption required for performance.
 The growth of the skills helps children increase their cognitive development.
 This provides independence in learning and exploring.
-Robotics for kids will help kids to develop their motor skills through various activities like coding, design, mechanical assembly, and computer simulation as well.
+Robotics for kids will help them develop their motor skills through various activities like coding, design, mechanical assembly, and computer simulation.

 The involvement of children in activities that require learning and hands-on experience in building things(like their very own robots) will help to develop motor skills.